About me

 Past experiences

-2018 - 2020: Undergraduate researcher, Advanced Biophotonics & Nanomaterials Laboratory
+2018 - 2020: Undergraduate researcher, Advanced Biophotonics & Nanomaterials Laboratory, University of Texas at San Antonio

-2025 - Present: Postdoctoral research associate, Scientific Computing and Imaging Institute
+2025 - 2026: Postdoctoral research associate, Scientific Computing and Imaging Institute, University of Utah